Enable Legacy Structure

 - and more!

 Another benefit of using tags is that they only fire in the code when triggered.
+You can also optimize third-party code with the dns-prefetch attribute for non-critical scripts.

 Verify Font Weight Availability